RubyRubenstahl/feathers-rc/readme.md

 All FRC components must be wrapped by a `<FeathersAppProvider>` component, which either accepts or creates a Feathers app instance. `<FeathersAppProvider>` uses the React Context API to provide the app to FRC components.

-`<FeathersApp>` provides a reference to the app along with websocket connection status information.
+`<FeathersAppProvider>` provides a reference to the app along with websocket connection status information.

 The `<FeathersGet>`, `<FeathersQuery>`, and `<FeathersFindOne>` (the query components) each recive a query and uses the render prop pattern to pass down fetch state, errors, and nomalized results along with a reference to the app.